ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Clarity and correctness of registrations.
 Experts are expected to check the clarity of purpose and use of the requested entries.
 Experts should inspect the entry for the considered role, to verify the correctness of its description against the role as intended in the specification that defined it.
 Experts should consider requesting an opinion on the correctness of registered parameters from the Authentication and Authorization for Constrained Environments (ACE) Working Group and the Constrained RESTful Environments (CoRE) Working Group.

-     Entries that do not meet these objective of clarity and completeness should not be registered.
+     Entries that do not meet these objectives of clarity and completeness should not be registered.

 * Duplicated registration and point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.

-* Experts should take into account the expected usage of roles when approving point assignment.
+* Experts should take into account the expected usage of roles when approving point assignments.
 Given a 'Value' V as code point, the length of the encoding of (2^(V+1) - 1) should be weighed against the usage of the entry, considering the resources and capabilities of devices it will be used on.
 Additionally, given a 'Value' V as code point, the length of the encoding of (2^(V+1) - 1) should be weighed against how many code points resulting in that encoding length are left, and the resources and capabilities of devices it will be used on.

 * Specifications are recommended.
 When specifications are not provided, the description provided needs to have sufficient information to verify the points above.